 - Review Grouper introductory/overview documentation, including the glossary.

-- Review the TIER Grouper Deployment Guide
+- Review the Grouper Deployment Guide

 - Imagine how you expect Grouper to fit into your identity and application architecture

 - Install Grouper in a test environment to familiarize yourself with Grouper.

 Establish a set of specific goals for your initial project.

 - Are you planning an exploratory investigation of Grouper for possible future use, or have you settled on implementing Grouper in production for, at least, an initial set of purposes?

 - What applications or application uses will be integrated with Grouper?

 - What Grouper software components need to be installed for initial use?

 - Will Grouper manage ALL your groups, or will some group data be managed by other means?